 So much information and now it’s up to you what you make out of it.
 Don’t sit around and wait for things to happen.
 Make them happen!
 Be active!

 The digital nomad lifestyle is definitely not the right thing for everyone.
-But if you are aware of the downsides of this unconventional life, if you know how much work is involved and that you need to be realistic with your expectations.
-If you are still convinced that this is your dream, go for it!
+But if you are aware of the downsides of this unconventional life, if you know how much work is involved and that you need to be realistic with your expectations and you are still convinced that this is your dream, go for it!
 Become a digital nomad.
-And do it with all your heart.

 This post may contain affiliate links, which means I may receive a small commission if you make a purchase using these links.
 This is at absolutely no extra cost to you, but it will help keep this site up and running.
 Thank you!